shawnferry/HOL7712-gitbook/agents/add-the-agent.md

 $$

-1. Test puppet connection, if there is no signed cert wait 120s and try again for the certificate to be signed on the master[^3]
+1. Test the Puppet connection, if there is no signed cert wait 120s and try again for the certificate to be signed on the master[^3].
   `puppet agent --test -w 120`
   ![](/assets/AGENT-WWW-005.0.png)